OpenClaw

 404fromopenclaw:mainoropenclaw:responses:*: the HTTP endpoints are disabled by default.
 Enablegateway.http.endpoints.chatCompletions.enabled=trueand, for Responses,gateway.http.endpoints.responses.enabled=true.404fromopenclaw:tools:*: the tool may be blocked bygateway.tools, the default HTTP deny list, or your selectedtools.profile.
 Start withsessions_listorsession_status.- WS agent auth failures on password-mode gateways: use

-auth_passwordorOPENCLAW_GATEWAY_PASSWORD, notauth_token. - If you use unusual proxying or a nonstandard gateway URL, set
+DEVICE_AUTH_*errors usually mean an old or incompatible device identity/signature.
+Remove only the promptfoo OpenClaw device identity/cache files you configured, then pair again. - If you use unusual proxying or a nonstandard gateway URL, set

 gateway_urlexplicitly instead of relying on auto-detection.